Sign In

 previous round are debated and scrutinized

-A stronger mandate
+A genuine mandate

-the winner advances — the pattern repeats
+the strongest idea advances — the pattern repeats

 each layer distills further and the